The Capital Consortium · Cick-Off Confidential · Internal Strategy · June 2026

 $250K funds a third-party tape — Greg E. lends $250K back, secured.

-Consortium deploys $250K to fund a third-party case tape on quick-turnaround economics.
+Once the Leg 2 trickle has accumulated the $250K Greg carve-out, Consortium deploys it to fund a third-party case tape on quick-turnaround economics.
 Greg E. then lends $250K back to Consortium as a secured note, collateralized by the face value of the same tape Consortium just funded.
 Greg recycles his $250K plus his profit through the structure — the secured note protects him; Consortium gets its $250K back into deployable form while continuing to hold the case-tape upside.
-Same mechanic applies to the $125K MVA sub-bucket: Consortium funds the 50-case MVA tape, Greg secures-notes the principal back.
+Same mechanic applies to the $125K MVA sub-bucket: once the Ops-Feeder trickle has funded the MVA carve-out, Consortium funds the 50-case tape and Greg secures-notes the principal back.

 STEP 1 · CONSORTIUM Consortium Law deploys $250K $250,000 funds STEP 2 · CASE TAPE 3rd-Party Case Tape quick-turnaround cases funded by Consortium face value > $250K collateral for STEP 3 · THE LENDER Greg E. recycles principal + profit $250K + Greg’s carry STEP 4 · $250K SECURED NOTE BACK TO CONSORTIUM collateralized by face value of the case tape Consortium just funded NET RESULT Consortium keeps tape upside + $250K redeployable Greg holds secured paper $250K works twice